MaiKuraki/EmulationStation-zhcn/README.md

 git submodule update --init
 ```

-Then, generate and build the Makefile with CMake:
+Then, generate and build the Makefile with CMake
 ```bash
 cd YourEmulationStationDirectory
 cmake .